sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

 ### Create dropdown for materials
-1. On your **Create Sales Order** page, go back to UI canvas by clicking **View**.
+1. Click **User Interface** to return to the UI of the page.

 2. Drag a dropdown field next to the input box for the **Material**.

-    >You will likely have to expand the tree view.
+    >You will likely have to **Material** input field and then expand the tree view on the bottom right.
 Also make sure for **Container 3**, for the material, you have text, input, and dropdown components at the same level.

     ![Add dropdown](dropdown-add.png)